 Hailed by the Maine Classical Beat for "a voice to die for (combined) with acting ability, beauty, and stage presence," Israeli mezzo-soprano Maya Lahyani is fast-becoming one of today’s most sought-after young singers.

-Ms. Lahyani's 2018-2019 season starts with her Israeli Opera debut as Charlotte in Massenet's Werther conducted by Alan Guingal and directed by Paul Emile Fourny.
-Later in the season she returns to The Metropolitan Opera covering the role of Maddalena in Rigoletto, and singing Grimgerde in Die Walküre under the baton of Philippe Jordan in Robert Lepage’s breathtaking production of Wagner's Ring.
+During the 2018-2019, Lahyani debuted with The Israeli Opera as Charlotte in Massenet's Werther conducted by Alan Guingal and directed by Paul Emile Fourny.
+She also returned to The Metropolitan Opera covering the role of Maddalena in Rigoletto, and singing Grimgerde in Die Walküre under the baton of Philippe Jordan in Robert Lepage’s breathtaking production of Wagner's Ring.

 Recent career highlights including the title role of Carmen with Opera Maine, Opera Las Vegas and Wolf Trap Opera.
 Her Seattle Opera appearances as Varvara in Janáček’s Katya Kabanova, Flora in Peter Konwitschny’s production of La Traviata, and Dryad in Ariadne auf Naxos.
 Hansel in Humperdinck's Hansel and Gretel With Opera Fairbanks, the Page in Atom Egoyan’s production of Salome with The Canadian Opera Company, and Third Lady in The Magic Flute with The Dallas Opera.
 Lahyani was also featured as the vocal soloist in numerous works by the renowned choreographer Alonzo King and his acclaimed Alonzo King LINES Ballet.